 - Our ticketing and video conference providers retain the details of those who sign up to our information events and we do not have control over this.
 However, we export the details and replies of those who has agreed to be added to our updates/newsletter database when signing up to our events using our ticketing and video conference provider and keep them safely in our cloud provider as a proof of that agreement.
 We delete their details when they opt out.

 - We archive the queries we receive via email, which might contain personal details, for 6 years.
-We also retain for 6 years the records of the individuals we provide 121 support, to comply with OISC regulations.
+We also retain for 6 years the records of the individuals we provide one-to-one support, to comply with OISC regulations.

 - General Retention – We have other retention periods for information, but, generally, this is not personal data – it will relate to our company information and/or records etc.